pritchardn/windlass/helloWorldExample/Explanation.md

 We then launch an example with Python.

-## Current Issues
+## Current Issues/Comments/Questions
 - Currently, I ensure execution via waiting, which is not ideal but the DropctxWaiter is still a mystery to me.
+- I've been using the StreamingOutput -> Memory -> Streaming Input paradigm.
+Is there a shorter way than this?

 ## TODO:
-- `Hello %s` - Bash script apps, Manual Drop Launching
 - `Hello world` - Scattered and Gathered, Manual Drop Launching
 - `Hello %s` - Bash script -> Python Script -> File, Manual Drop Launching
 - `Hello %s` - Python Script -> Bash Script -> File, Manual Drop Launching